yjlinotlazy/no_waste_album/DESIGN.md

   → record a view for the stack + source asset
 ```

 The current manual device-send action is an operator-only shortcut.
-It may send the live unsaved editor recipe and does not change saved variant metadata, but it still counts as a view of the source asset when delivery succeeds.
+It may send the live unsaved editor recipe and does not change saved variant metadata.
+It does **not** count as an album view.
 Future device GET handlers should distinguish actual delivery/display from retries or prefetches so transport behavior does not accidentally create extra views.

 ## 7. Processing jobs